 The New Zealand Buddhist Council’s tenth birthday

-In November 2018, we are celebrating our tenth anniversary, and marking this with peace walks: In Christchurch – Buddhist Mindful Peace Walk on Friday 16th November, 2018.
+- In Christchurch – Buddhist Mindful Peace Walk on Friday 16th November, 2018

 Formation and achievements of New Zealand Buddhist Council

-In 2007, Buddhists from many traditions gathered in the Leys Institute hall in Ponsonby, Auckland, to discuss the creation of a new umbrella organisation to represent Buddhist temples and centres around Aotearoa New Zealand.
+In 2007, Buddhists from many traditions gathered in the Leys Institute hall in Ponsonby, Auckland, to discuss the creation of a new umbrella organisation to represent Buddhist temples and centres around Aotearoa.
 The following year the New Zealand Buddhist Council was registered as an incorporated society, and it from is this milestone that we’re counting ten years.

 Since our small beginning, we’ve grown our membership to around 25 organisations, from Kerikeri to Invercargill.